manalijoshi82/100-days-of-code/log.md

 Also added some FCC projects on my portfolio site.

+Finished skillcrush's first course and moved on to the next which is git and github.
+Just practising the habit of pushing and pulling and making my git muscles stronger!

 **Link to work:** Will be adding the link to my new wp site soon! for now here is the portfolio site.

 [manalijoshi.net](http://manalijoshi.net/)